Grand Lodge of Massachusetts

 P P

-O IPP VP VP VP IPP O
+O IPP VP VP IPP O

 TR FS RS RS FS TR